gbmhunter/blog/content/pages/electronics/components/diodes/tvs-diodes/_index.md

 <td >\( V \)
 </td>

 <td >Also called the reverse breakdown voltage.
-This is the reverse voltage (cathode-to-anode) at which the diode “begins” to conduct.
+This is the reverse voltage (cathode-to-anode) at which the diode "begins" to conduct.
 The point at which the diode begins to conduct is usually specified as a fixed current, typically 1mA.
 Also see [standoff voltage](http://blog.mbedded.ninja/electronics/components/diodes#standoff-voltage).
 </td>
 </tr>
 <tr id="rated-power" >